Parental Guilt At Work, a Dad’s Perspective

 In last week’s blog, Sarah Flynn shared her thoughts around maternal guilt.
-No exploration of parental guilt is complete without also looking at this from a dad’s perspective.
+No exploration of parental guilt at work is complete without also looking at this from a dad’s perspective.
 So, this week we asked our dad’s expert David Willans to share his thoughts:

-Parental Guilt, a Dad’s Perspective
+Parental Guilt At Work, a Dad’s Perspective

 You hear a lot about mothers’ guilt coming from the pressure to be the perfect parent while also fulfilling their career, or creative potential.
 But father’s guilt doesn’t get talked about much, and as a result, us dads feel we’re on our own with it.